-- Conduct a minimum of 3 meetings in a roundtable format, with a focus on trainings or other needs identified by the participants. - Coordinate one peer-to-peer exchange opportunity, such as a site tour/mock self-inspection, as feasible. - Special project for FY2023: Series of reminder messages for pollution prevention and good housekeeping (PPGH) staff.
+- Conduct a minimum of 3 meetings in a roundtable format, with a focus on trainings or other needs identified by the participants. - Coordinate one peer-to-peer exchange opportunity, such as a site tour/mock self-inspection, as feasible. - Special project for FY2024: continuation of the FY23 Special Project creating a series of reminder messages for pollution prevention and good housekeeping (PPGH) staff.
 Messages would provide a "keep it clean" reminder and point to general or specific housekeeping items.